primedari/Soocer-Lions-Application--Spring-MVC/README.md

 •	Login to system to access information
 •	Learn about the team Lee’s Summit Soccer Lions.
 •	Make a credit card contribution for tickets
        -	System should capture credit information (name, CVV, expiration date and billing address).
 If approved the name, address, transaction date and amount should be stored.
 •	View the details of team schedules in American Soccer League.
 •	Shop for  Soccer goodies
        -	Jerseys
--	Credit Card Contribution will be captured.
+        -Credit Card Contribution will be captured.
 If approved the name, address, transaction date and amount should be stored.

 2. The Administrator will be able to